I LOVE this moist and delicious Maple Pecan Cake.

 - ½ teaspoon (3g) salt

-For the Maple Buttercream Frosting (Double this recipe if you'd like to do a lot of decorative piping)
+Maple Buttercream Frosting (Double this recipe if you plan to do lots of piping.)

 - 1 teaspoon (4g) vanilla extract